NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 #### Overview

-This section describes the Physics based VRF Model (VRF_FluidTCtrl) to simulate the energy performance of Variable Refrigerant Flow (VRF) systems in the heat pump (HP) operation mode (either cooling or heating is provided but not simultaneously).
+This section describes the Physics based VRF Model (VRF-FluidTCtrl) to simulate the energy performance of Variable Refrigerant Flow (VRF) systems in the heat pump (HP) operation mode (either cooling or heating is provided but not simultaneously).

-Compared with the VRF_SysCurve model, VRF_FluidTCtrl model is more physics-based and thus able to consider the dynamics of more operational parameters which is essential for the description of many enhanced control logics (e.g., the adjustment of superheating degrees during small load operations).
+Compared with the VRF-SysCurve model, VRF-FluidTCtrl model is more physics-based and thus able to consider the dynamics of more operational parameters which is essential for the description of many enhanced control logics (e.g., the adjustment of superheating degrees during small load operations).
 Furthermore, this model implements component-level curves rather than the system-level curves, and thus requires much fewer curves as model inputs.
 The definition of VRF performance data for simulation as part of ASHRAE Standard 205 will ensure VRF manufacturers provide adequate data to create the required performance curves.

-The main features of the VRF_FluidTCtrl model include:
+The main features of the VRF-FluidTCtrl model include:

  * Introduction of separate curves for capacities and power inputs of indoor and outdoor units instead of overall curves for the entire system.